 3.1.1 Subjects

-All the subjects (n = 30) had experienced 30 minutes of intervention in both MT group and ARMT group and used for statistical analysis by their consent.
+30 subjects (17 males, 13 females) with the mean age of 23.0 ± 2.7 years old were recruited and had experienced 30 minutes of intervention in both MT group and ARMT group and used for statistical analysis by their consent.
 The statistical analysis will be divided into two parts, comparing the differences between the pre- and post-tests with the scores measured by the same hand function assessment tools, that is, PHUA, PPT, SWM and MMDT introduced in subtitle 2.3.4 Hand Function Assessment Tool.
 The second part is fNIRS analysis in the bilateral motor/prefrontal cortex during the MT or ARMT intervention.
 However, for poor signal quality in brain cortex ROI recorded by fNIRS, 5 subjects were excluded in the fNIRS analysis, also 1 subject who reported feeling 3D dizzy when using ARMT system was excluded (Table 6).

 Table 6 The number of statistical samples for the interventional experiment